 Setting benchmarks of when to have certain rooms packed up is very important.
 It will help keep you on schedule and

-3. Everything Gets Sorted In One Of Four Categories - Sell, Toss, Donate, or Keep
+Four Categories – Sell, Toss, Donate, or Keep

 My wife and I recently converted our second bedroom into a nursery, and we needed to clear out an old bookshelf, two computer desks, and a closet.
 It was no small task.
 But we decided that everything we owned in that room was “fired”, meaning it had to earn it’s way back into our house.